zolomada/priorit/README.md

 - Feature: Home page
     <!-- Need help with the endpoint.
 Display is based on user logged in and the current quarter -->

-  - Create GET /home endpoint
+  - Create GET /home endpoint or /goals/:quarter
   - Develop home page

 - Bug fixes